ROCm/hipBLAS/docs/functions.rst

 hipBLAS defines ``hipblasComplex`` and ``hipblasDoubleComplex`` structs.
 These types contain x and y components and identical memory layout to ``std::complex`` for float and double precision.

-For simplified usage with Hipified code, there is an option to interpret the API as using ``hipFloatComplex`` and ``hipDoubleComplex`` types (i.e. ``typedef hipFloatComplex hipblasComplex``).
+For simplified usage with Hipified code, there is an option to interpret the API as using ``hipComplex`` and ``hipDoubleComplex`` types (i.e. ``typedef hipComplex hipblasComplex``).
 This is provided for users to avoid casting when using the hip complex types in their code.
-As the memory layout is consistent across all three types, it is safe to cast arguments to API calls between the 3 types: ``hipFloatComplex``, ``std::complex<float>``, and ``hipblasComplex``, as well as for the double precision variants.
+As the memory layout is consistent across all three types, it is safe to cast arguments to API calls between the 3 types: ``hipComplex``, ``std::complex<float>``, and ``hipblasComplex``, as well as for the double precision variants.
 To expose the API as using the hip defined complex types, users can use either a compiler define or inline ``#define ROCM_MATHLIBS_API_USE_HIP_COMPLEX`` before including the header file `<hipblas.h>`.
 Thus, the
 API is compatible with both forms, but recompilation is required to avoid casting if switching to pass in the hip complex types.